cpti372/cpti372.github.io/_posts/2017-11-26-getting-started.md

 ### Journalism

 In mid-2014, she had a stint as Acting Editor North making an impact where it would be the beginning of her leadership role.
-Upon return to the Suva, headquarters saw her taking charge of the engine room – the subeditor’s desk/department.
+Upon return to the Suva, headquarters made her taking charge of the engine room – the subeditor’s desk/department.
 She also conducted a particular project in 2017 where the Fiji Sun produced the biggest weekend newspaper boasting up to more than 200 pages.
-Then she moved to head the business department, where she manages a dedicated team of four seven days a week (even on her days off).
+Then she moved to head the business department, where she manages a dedicated team 24/7.

 ## Tsinghua, new start